 Hoping to create an important economic base, Italy invested heavily in its new colony.
 From 1936 as many as 60,000 Italian workers poured in to work on Ethiopia's infrastructure.

-Ethiopia kept up a spirited resistance to Italian rule throughout its brief duration.
-Italy’s response was famously brutal.
+Ethiopia maintained a resistance to Italian rule throughout its brief duration.
+Italy's response was famously brutal.
 Mussolini personally ordered all rebels to be shot, and insurgencies were put down using large-scale bombing, poison gas and machine-gunning from the air.

 Ethiopian resistance reached a peak in February 1937 with an assassination attempt on the much-hated Italian viceroy, Rodolfo Graziani.
 In reprisal, the Italians spent three days shooting, beheading or disembowelling several thousand people in the capital.